Session Replay

 It is required to send us the custom fonts you use in your app so we can use them to render text properly.

-You can manage custom fonts directly from the player as explained in this article Managing iOS Fonts In The Player
+Upload the fonts in otf, ttf, woff or woff2 format directly from the player as described in Managing iOS Fonts In The Player on the Help Center.

-The Session Replay feature collects every interaction of your users with your app.
-In order to respect the user’s right to privacy, the Contentsquare SDK :
+The Session Replay feature collects every user interaction within your app.
+In order to respect the user’s right to privacy, the Contentsquare SDK:

 • Masks everything by default